pereirarodrigo/Decision_Tree/README.md

   - Anaconda (optional): https://www.anaconda.com/distribution/
   - pydotplus

 When using Graphviz, Python may fail to find the path to its executables.
-A solution to this problem is provided in this project, which was directly taken from Sarunas' response in StackOverflow: https://datascience.stackexchange.com/questions/37428/graphviz-not-working-when-imported-inside-pydotplus-graphvizs-executables-not.
+A solution to this problem is provided in this project, which was directly taken from Sarunas' response in StackExchange: https://datascience.stackexchange.com/questions/37428/graphviz-not-working-when-imported-inside-pydotplus-graphvizs-executables-not.

 Although Anaconda is optional, I highly recommend it as it contains a useful suite of libraries for Machine Learning and Data Science.
 Additionally, it's a lot better than installing all of the libraries by hand.